 Speak – create a powerful voice by teaching their peers and representing youth when discussing trails, public lands and policies that are bike friendly for a future that considers a health active lifestyle.

-Build – a strong body and mind by engaging in the stewardship and construction of environmentally sustainable and responsible trail building.
+Serve – a strong body and mind by engaging in the stewardship and construction of environmentally sustainable and responsible trail building.

 Respect – understanding appropriate trail etiquette and the ability to demonstrate and educate respect for other trail users and the natural settings where we ride.